cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 Therefore, the provider Staking module needs to be aware of the VSC maturity notifications registered by the provider CCV module.

 The ***provider chain*** achieves this through the following approach:
-- The provider Staking module is notifying the CCV module when any unbonding operation is initiated.
+- The Staking module is notifying the CCV module when any unbonding operation is initiated.
   As a result, the CCV module maps all the unbonding operations to the corresponding VSCs.
-- When the CCV module registers maturity notifications for a VSC from all consumer chains, it notifies the provider Staking module of the maturity of all unbonding operations mapped to this VSC.
+- When the CCV module registers maturity notifications for a VSC from all consumer chains, it notifies the Staking module of the maturity of all unbonding operations mapped to this VSC.
-  This enables the provider Staking module to complete the unbonding operations only when they reach maturity on both the provider chain and on all the consumer chains.
+  This enables the Staking module to complete the unbonding operations only when they reach maturity on both the provider chain and on all the consumer chains.

 This approach is depicted in the following figure that shows an overview of the interface between the provider CCV module and the provider Staking module in the context of the Validator Set Update operation of CCV:
 - In `Block 1`, two unbonding operations are initiated (i.e., `undelegate-1` and `redelegate-1`) in the provider Staking module.